Triumph TR2

-A total of 8,636 TR2s were produced.
-It was replaced by the TR3 in 1955.

 History

-Standard's Triumph Roadster was out-dated and under-powered.
-Company boss Sir John Black tried to acquire the Morgan Motor Company but failed.
-He still wanted an affordable sports car, so a prototype two-seater was built on a shortened version of the Standard Eight's chassis and powered by the Standard Vanguard's 2-litre straight-4.
+Standard's Triumph Roadster was out-dated and under-powered on arrival.
+Company boss Sir John Black's attempt to acquire the Morgan Motor Company failed, but he still wanted an affordable sports car, so a prototype two-seater was built on a shortened Standard Eight chassis, powered by the Standard Vanguard's 2-litre straight-4.
 The resulting Triumph 20TS prototype was revealed at the 1952 London Motor Show.